Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 ## Introduction

-In response to observed mismatches between demand and supply within our Fast Moving Consumer Goods (FMCG) company's instant noodles business, a comprehensive data analysis has been conducted over the past two years.
-This initiative is driven by the necessity to optimize supply quantity, thereby mitigating excess inventory costs and enhancing operational efficiency.
+In response to observed mismatches between demand and supply within a Fast Moving Consumer Goods (FMCG) company's instant noodles business, a comprehensive data analysis has been conducted over the past two years.
+This initiative is driven by the necessity to optimize supply quantity, thereby enhancing operational efficiency.

 The primary objective of this analysis is to harness historical data, unveiling patterns and insights that will inform strategic decision-making.
 By building predictive models, we aim to determine the optimum product shipment weight from each warehouse, aligning our supply with actual demand.